ddevault/TrueCraft/README.md

 To compile it and you'll receive binaries in `TrueCraft/bin/Debug/`.

+Note: if you have a problem with nuget connecting, run `mozroots --import --sync`.

 ## Get Involved

 If you want to keep up with development or contribute, join #truecraft on